thoughtworks/recce/README.md

 **Why is this project called Recce?**

 It's a play on "rec", short for "reconciliation" and the colloquial British English word "[recce](https://www.dictionary.com/browse/recce)" which is short for "reconnaissance".
-Recce helps you
+Recce helps you reconcile data sources by doing query-based reconnaissance.

 **How do I pronounce it?**